Disney streaming growth disappoints, earnings beat forecasts | Business

 CEO Robert Chapek said that movie and television shows were resuming normal production and new offerings would help spur subscriber growth across Disney+, ESPN+, Hulu and Hotstar.
 Adjusted earnings-per-share came in at 79 cents for January through April 3, Disney said.
 Analysts had expected 27 cents, according to IBES data from Refinitiv.

-The average monthly revenue per paid subscriber for Disney+ decreased from $5.63 to $3.99, the company said, due to the launch of Disney+ Hotstar in overseas markets.
-Factset estimates showed Wall Street was expecting average revenue of $4.10 per user.
+Disney plans to launch Disney+ in Malaysia on June 1 and in Thailand on June 30, executives said on a call with investors.
 Overall revenue fell 13% to $15.61 billion in the second quarter ended April 3, compared with analysts' estimate of $15.87 billion, according Refinitiv.

+Net income from continuing operations rose to $912 million, or 50 cents per share, in the second quarter from $468 million, or 26 cents per share, from a year earlier.
+Operating income at Disney's media division rose 74% from a year earlier to $2.9 billion as profit rose at domestic and international TV networks.
+The streaming media unit lost $290 million, far below the $673 million that Wall Street expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)